-Executive Remuneration Structure 2018-19
+EXECUTIVE REMUNERATION STRUCTURE 2018-19

-Managing Director Other Executive KMP Mar naging Director remuneration includes: Remuneration packages for Other Executive KMP may include: Α. Base salary and health insurance, accommodation, relocation, travel and statutory benefits; A. Base pay (including statutory benefits); В. Cash-based short-term incentive payments through the achievement of pre-specified performance-based targets; B. Short-term incentive payments that can be awarded through the achievement of pre-specified performance- based and time-based targets; C. Cash-based longer-term business generation incentive payments through the achievement of pre-specified performance-based targets; (C) Longer-term business generation incentive navments D. Equity-based long-term participation in CLINUVEL'S Performance Rights Plan; and D. Long-term equity participation in CLINUVEL'S Performance Rights Plan.
-E. Cash-based discretionary payments (only in the event of exceptional performance, innovation and/or expansion and which do not form part of short-term incentives or longer- term business generation incentives).
-The total remuneration for each executive is almed to be
+OTHER EXECUTIVE KMP MANAGING DIRECTOR Managing Director remuneration includes: Base salary and health insurance, accommodation, relocation, travel and Remuneration packages for Other Executive KMP may include: statutory benefits; Base pay (including statutory benefits); Cash-based short-term incentive payments through the achievement of prespecified performance-based targets; Short-term incentive payments that can be awarded through the achievement of pre-specified performance-based and time-based targets; Cash-based longer-term business generation incentive payments through the achievement of pre-specified performance-based targets; Longer-term business generation incentive payments through the achievement of pre-specified performance-based targets; and Equity-based long-term participation in CLINUVEL'S Performance Rights Plan; and Long-term equity participation in CLINUVEL'S Performance Rights Plan.
+Cash-based discretionary payments (only in the event of exceptional The total remuneration for each executive is aimed to be market competitive in which the executive is placed, and to reflect performance and specific performance, innovation and/or expansion and which do not form part of shortterm incentives or longer-term business generation incentives). competencies.
+A) BASE SALARY 2018/19

-A. Base Salary 2018/19

-Managing Director Other Executive KMP Fees are set by the Remuneration Committee, taking into account the Managing Director's seniority, qualifications, skill, experience, length of service, leadership, industry knowledge and strategic oversight.
-Base pay is generally adjusted annually to consider changes in CPI and to ensure the executive's pay is commensurate with the responsibilities and contribution of the executive, taking into account employment market conditions.
+Fees are set by the Remuneration Committee, taking into account the Managing Director's seniority, qualifications, skill, experience, length of service, leadership, industry knowledge and strategic oversight.

 Base salary is generally adjusted annually for changes in CPI.
 Due to domicile, the Managing Director's salary is paid in Singapore dollars by the consolidated group's Singapore subsidiary company and is subject to exchange rate movements when reported in Australian dollars.
 For the 2018/19 year, the Managing Director's base salary was \$893,660, an increase of 9.2% to the 2017/18 year (\$818,348).
 Of the 9.2% increase, 6.8% is attributable to exchange rate movements.

-Acting Chief 2.9% base salary increase Scientific Officer Base salary for the Managing Director was adjusted 2.4% on 1 July 2018.
-Chief Financial 7.5% base salary increase Officer
+Base salary for the Managing Director was adjusted 2.4% on 1 July 2018.